|Nutrition Facts (per serving)|

 The sidecar is one of the best cocktails of all time.
 It is as popular today as it was a century ago and a brilliant introduction to the allure of well-balanced sour drinks.

 Whichever base liquor you choose, be careful with the sidecar's other ingredients.
-It is very important to find the balance between sweet and sour and too much lemon or liqueur can quickly destroy the intended flavor.
+It is very important to find the balance between sweet and sour, and too much lemon or liqueur can quickly destroy the intended flavor.
 A popular embellishment first mentioned in recipes from the early 1930s, a sugar-rimmed glass, adds a sweet contrast to the sour drink.